-If you have varicose veins in addition to spider veins, you may be offered a wide range of non-surgical and surgical treatment options, including:
+If you have varicose veins in addition to spider veins, you may be offered a wide range of treatment options, including:

 The best procedure will depend on your diagnosis, medical history and preference.
 In most cases, any underlying varicose vein treatment can also be completed alongside the treatment for spider veins.

-If you decide to pursue treatment with Premier Veins, one of our world-leading specialist venous consultant surgeons will see you for a full consultation which will include:
+If you decide to pursue treatment with us, one of our world-class venous consultant surgeons will see you for a full consultation including:

 - Agreeing your fixed-price treatment plan with you.